aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/files-and-storage/copyfile/_index.md

 ﻿---
-title: "Copy a File"
+title: "Copy a file to a new location in Cloud Storage"
 type: docs
 url: /files-and-storage/copy-file/
 description: "Copy a file to a new location in Cloud Storage"
 weight: 10
 ---

-Copy file
+Copies a file to a new location in Cloud Storage.

-## Copy file to new location in Cloud Storage REST API
+## Copy a file to a new location in Cloud Storage REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|